Dr. Alex Stone, DPT, CSCS

 Achedaway Cupper: Price and Warranty

 The prices are similar.
-Use the MGA25 code to get $25 off, which also has a one-year warranty.
+Use the MGA25 code to get $25 off, which includes a one-year warranty.

 Therabody TheraCup: Bottom Line

 It’s not just a gadget you buy to try out; it does what it claims to do.
-It’s a great choice for amateur and pro athletes, physios, and physiotherapists, and it is also reasonably priced.
+It’s a great choice for amateur and professional athletes, physiotherapists, and physios, and it is also reasonably priced.

 We are glad the Achedaway Smart Cupper has competition now.
-We are hoping this drives the prices down further.
-Even so, they are fairly priced.
+We hope this drives prices down further.
+Even so, they are reasonably priced.
 Plus, you’re getting them from top brands.

 Our Take: